GamepadSquire

 Attribute Distribution Strategy

-The Outer Worlds features six core attributes: Strength, Perception, Endurance, Charisma, Intelligence, and Agility.
+The Outer Worlds 2 features a redesigned character system based on Backgrounds, Traits, and Skills.
 These form the foundation of your character's abilities and determine your path through the game.

-Dialogue checks use any of the six attributes, not just Charisma.
-This means technical characters can succeed through multiple attribute paths, giving you valuable flexibility in conversations and quest resolution.
+Dialogue checks use various attributes and skills, giving you valuable flexibility in conversations and quest resolution.

-Intelligence affects Science and Engineering skills, essential for technical dialogue checks and hacking terminals.
-Perception influences Ranged, Lockpick, Science, and Engineering skills, providing access to technical dialogue options.
-Endurance impacts Health and Medical skills, affecting survival dialogue checks and environmental hazard resistance.
+Science and Engineering are standalone skills essential for technical dialogue checks and hacking terminals.
+Perception influences Handguns, Long Guns, Heavy Weapons, Dodge, Lockpick, and Engineering skills, providing access to technical dialogue options.
+Endurance is a derived attribute that increases damage reduction and health regeneration, while Health is primarily determined by the Determination skill.

-The most effective balanced strategy involves getting key attributes to 10 for maximum skill bonuses.
-Meanwhile, you should maintain functional levels of 5-7 in secondary attributes to stay versatile throughout your journey.
+The most effective balanced strategy involves getting key skills to 10 for maximum bonuses.
+Meanwhile, you should maintain functional levels in secondary skills to stay versatile throughout your journey.

 Skill Selection Priority